Developmental bioelectricity: History

+18th century

-The modern roots of developmental bioelectricity can be traced back to the entire 18th century.
+Developmental bioelectricity began in the 18th century.
 Several seminal works stimulating muscle contractions using Leyden jars culminated with the publication of classical studies by Luigi Galvani in 1791 (De viribus electricitatis in motu musculari) and 1794.
-In these, Galvani thought to have uncovered intrinsic electric-producing ability in living tissues or “animal electricity”.
+In these, Galvani thought to have uncovered intrinsic electric-producing ability in living tissues or "animal electricity".
 Alessandro Volta showed that the frog's leg muscle twitching was due to a static electricity generator and from dissimilar metals undergoing or catalyzing electrochemical reactions.
-Galvani showed, in a 1794 study, twitching without metal electricity by touching the leg muscle with a deviating cut sciatic nerve, definitively demonstrating “animal electricity”.
+Galvani showed, in a 1794 study, twitching without metal electricity by touching the leg muscle with a deviating cut sciatic nerve, definitively demonstrating "animal electricity".
 Unknowingly, Galvani with this and related experiments discovered the injury current (ion leakage driven by the intact membrane/epithelial potential) and injury potential (potential difference between injured and intact membrane/epithelium).
 The injury potential was, in fact, the electrical source behind the leg contraction, as realized in the next century.
 Subsequent work ultimately extended this field broadly beyond nerve and muscle to all cells, from bacteria to non-excitable mammalian cells.

+19th century

-Building on earlier studies, further glimpses of developmental bioelectricity occurred with the discovery of wound-related electric currents and fields in the 1840s, when one of the founding fathers of modern electrophysiology – Emil du Bois-Reymond – reported macroscopic level electrical activities in frog, fish and human bodies.
+Building on earlier studies, further glimpses of developmental bioelectricity occurred with the discovery of wound-related electric currents and fields in the 1840s, when the electrophysiologist Emil du Bois-Reymond reported macroscopic level electrical activities in frog, fish and human bodies.
 He recorded minute electric currents in live tissues and organisms with a then state-of-the-art galvanometer made of insulated copper wire coils.
 He unveiled the fast-changing electricity associated with muscle contraction and nerve excitation – the action potentials.
-At the same time, du Bois-Reymond also reported in detail less fluctuating electricity at wounds – injury current and potential – he made to himself.
+Du Bois-Reymond also reported in detail less fluctuating electricity at wounds – injury current and potential – he made to himself.